mearatjames/clickygame/README.md

 # Clicky Game

-A pure front end React application in a form of a brain teaser game.
+A pure front end React application in a form of a memory teaser game.

 ## Built With